Physics

 Yousuf M Profile Picture

-Yousuf M Verified Sherpa Tutor ✓
+Yousuf M Verified Sherpa Tutor βœ“

-Proven GCSE Success: Learn, Excel, Succeed 🏆
+Proven GCSE and A Level Success: Learn, Excel, Succeed πŸ†

 Newton's Third Law of Motion states: